 Drug allergy symptoms

 Most allergic reactions occur rapidly and involve measles-like itchy rashes or urticaria with swelling (angioedema).
-A severe life-threatening reaction may involve fever, joint pains and generalised skin blistering with peeling (Toxic Epidermal Necrolysis and Stevens-Johnson Syndrome).
+A severe life-threatening reaction may involve fever, joint pains and generalised skin blistering on the skin, in the mouth and on the eyes with peeling (Toxic Epidermal Necrolysis and more severe Stevens-Johnson Syndrome).
 A drug allergic reaction may occasionally progress to life threatening anaphylaxis and even death.
 Delayed reactions can develop up to 2 weeks after drug exposure with generalised dermatitis and damage to vital organs such as the kidneys, liver and blood cells.
 Some medications can cause a “Fixed drug eruption” with a patch of rash occurring at the same spot every time that particular drug is taken.

 Drug allergy treatment